vikramiyeroncemore/vikramiyeroncemore.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

 Hello and welcome!
-I am Vikram Iyer, and I am joining as a PhD student at [IISER Mohali](https://www.iisermohali.ac.in/) this fall.
+I am Vikram Iyer, and I am an incoming PhD student at [IISER Mohali](https://www.iisermohali.ac.in/) this fall.
 Scientific interest-wise, I am broadly interested in ecology and evolution.
 Otherwise, I am interested in most things.
 Do have a look around!